zimolzak/fakedata/Readme.md

 --------

 * Names of meds you've received for cancer.
 What types of meds (oral, IV, targeted, traditional).
 For oral: fill dates & quantities.
+Other CA treatments (surg, rads)?

+* Social security number

+* Stage of cancer (kinda required in order to pick a random treatment)

 Lower priority to do
 --------

-* Stage of cancer
+* Response of cancer to treatment (progressing | stable | remitting)

 * More dates: of diagnosis, recruitment, upcoming appointments with oncology, rad-onc, chemotherapy.